What You Need to Know About Collagen and its Health Benefits

 What is Collagen?

+About Collagen.
 Collagen is a protein made up of amino acids.
 Your body uses amino acids as building blocks and those found in collagen make up a large percentage of the total amino acids found in your body.
 Collagen is vital in building connective tissue and plays a huge role in your skin and joint health as a result.
 A lesser known benefit is the improvement in gut health that can occur when you add collagen to your diet.
 This happens, in part, because collagen can regulate excess gastric juices, reducing inflammation and allowing your stomach lining to begin to heal.
 That same “building block” that can repair skin and joints is what allows your stomach lining to improve quickly.

 While collagen is naturally occurring in our bodies, the supplementation is usually derived from animal proteins.